Event

 After repeating the process for all observations in the period, you're going to have a list of averages, also known as a moving average model.
 Moving average is another financial indicator used for “smoothing out” price data (also called the exponential smoothing technique).

-To learn more about calculating indicators with the help of window functions, check out the blog post series on Currency Analysis with Time Series Collections.
+To learn more about calculating indicators with the help of window functions, check out our tutorial series, Currency Analysis With Time Series Collections.

 Sports time series data